W1lly-Wonka/Data-Visualization/README.md

 ## __Objective__

 Find any patterns related to the dataset, preferably for business purposes.
+Dataset was taken from [Kaggle](https://www.kaggle.com/arashnic/hr-analytics-job-change-of-data-scientists)

 ## __Findings and Discussions__